secnnet/Ethical-Hacking/README.md

 # **Ethical Hacking Tools and Scripts**

-Welcomes to my **Ethical Hacking Tools and Scripts** repository!
+Welcome to my **Ethical Hacking Tools and Scripts** repository!
 This collection is dedicated to developing and sharing custom scripts, programs, and tools designed to assist with penetration testing, vulnerability assessments, and other cybersecurity-related tasks.
 The primary focus is on learning, exploring, and improving cybersecurity skills in a responsible and ethical manner.

 ---